 - Global Batteries and Lighting ("GBL") The assets and liabilities associated with GBL have been classified as held for sale and the respective operations have been classified as discontinued operations and reported separately for all periods presented.
-Spectrum entered into a definitive acquisition agreement with Energizer where they will acquire from Spectrum its GBL business for an aggregate purchase price of \$2.0 billion in cash, subject to customary purchase price adjustments, which was completed on January 2, 2019, subsequent to the balance sheet date of September 30, 2018. - Global Auto Group ("GAC") The assets and liabilities associated with GAC have been classified as held for sale and the respective operations have been classified as discontinued operations and reported separately for all periods presented.
-Spectrum entered into a definitive acquisition agreement with Energizer where they will acquire from Spectrum its GAC business for an aggregate purchase price of \$1.25 billion in cash and stock consideration, subject to customary purchase price adjustments, which was completed on January 28, 2019, subsequent to the balance sheet date of September 30, 2018. - Home and Personal Care ("HPC") The operations of HPC had been previously recognized as discontinued operations with its assets previously recognized as held for sale during the year ended September 30, 2018.
-Subsequent to the balance sheet date of September 30, 2018, the Company changed its plan to sell its HPC business and classified its net assets of HPC as held for use and the HPC operations as a component of continuing operations.
-The Company retroactively recasted its consolidated financial statements to reflect the net assets as held for use and the results of operations as a component of continuing operations for all periods presented.
-During the period in which the HPC business was held for sale, the Company incurred divestiture related expenses to market and sell the business that were previously recognized as a component of discontinued operations and ceased the recognition of depreciation and amortization on long-lived assets of the HPC disposal group, which may have an impact on the comparability of financial results when classified as continuing operations. - Insurance Operations On November 30, 2017, FGL completed the FGL Merger with CF Corporation and the CF Entities pursuant to the FGL Merger Agreement, as further detailed in Note 3 Divestitures to the Consolidated Financial Statements, included elsewhere in this Annual Report.
-Pursuant to the FGL Merger Agreement, except for certain shares specified in the FGL Merger Agreement, each issued and outstanding share of common stock of FGL was automatically cancelled and converted into the right to receive \$31.10 in cash.
-The total consideration received by HRG as a result of the completion of the FGL Merger was \$1,488.3 million.
-In addition, pursuant to a Share Purchase Agreement, on November 30, 2017, Front Street Re (Delaware) Ltd. sold to the CF Entities all of the issued and outstanding shares of Front Street for \$65.0 million, which was subject to reduction for customary transaction expenses. - Compass On July 1, 2016, HGI Energy entered into an agreement to sell its equity interest in Compass to a third party pursuant to the Compass Sale Agreement, as further detailed in Note 3 Divestitures to the Consolidated Financial Statements, included elsewhere in the Annual Report.
-During the year ended September 30, 2016, the transactions contemplated by the Compass Sale Agreement were consummated.
-The sale represented the disposal of all of HRG's oil and gas properties, which were accounted for using the full-cost method prior to their disposal.
+Spectrum entered into a definitive acquisition agreement with Energizer where they will acquire from Spectrum its GBL business for an aggregate purchase price of \$2.0 billion in cash, subject to customary purchase price adjustments, which was completed on January 2, 2019, subsequent to the balance sheet date of September 30, 2018.
+Global Auto Group ("GAC") The assets and liabilities associated with GAC have been classified as held for sale and the respective operations have been classified as discontinued operations and reported separately for all periods presented.
+Spectrum entered into a definitive acquisition agreement with Energizer where they will acquire from Spectrum its GAC business for an aggregate purchase price of \$1.25 billion in cash and stock consideration, subject to customary purchase price adjustments, which was completed on January 28, 2019, subsequent to the balance sheet date of September 30, 2018.
+Home and Personal Care ("HPC") The operations of HPC had been previously recognized as discontinued operations with its assets previously recognized as held for use and the respective to the solar set as a discontinuit of perations.
+The Company retroactively recasted its consolidated classified its net assets as held for use and the recognition of depreciation and amortization on long-lived assets of the HPC disposal group, which may have an component of continuing operations.
+The Company retrucatively recognized as a component of discontinued operations and ceased the recognition of depreciation and amortization on long-lived assets of the HPC disposal group, which may have an impact on the comparability of financial results when classified as continuing operations.
+Insurance Operations for all periods presented.
+Louring the period in whic